akimpson/aPassword-Generator/README.md

 # Description

 HTML, CSS, and Javascript were used to create this application.
-Initially, upon click the user is propmted to confirm a series of prompts.
+Initially, upon a click if the Generate Password button, the user is propmted to confirm a series of prompts.
 The password can include symbols, numbers, lowercase, and uppercase letters.
 The password length should be between 8 and 128 characters.
-After answering all questions via the window prompts, a password will be automatically generated every time the user clicks the button.
+After answering all questions via the window prompts, a password will be automatically and randomly generated every time the user clicks the button.

 # Screenshots